Contact

 As a graduate student at Harvard University, Dr. Kadosh’s studies focused on transcriptional regulation in the model yeast Saccharomyces cerevisiae.
 He was one of the first to demonstrate that recruitment of histone deacetylases to target promoters causes transcriptional repression; this fundamental mechanism is conserved from yeast to mammals and is known to play a role in a variety of disease processes.

-As a postdoctoral fellow at the University of California, San Francisco, he shifted his focus to the major human fungal pathogen Candida albicans.
-He identified and characterized several key regulators of C. albicans filamentous growth and virulence.
-His laboratory at the University of Texas Health Science Center San Antonio has made a number of important contributions towards the understanding of how specific transcriptional regulators control morphology, virulence and biofilm formation in C. albicans as well as other pathogenic Candida species.
+As a postdoctoral fellow at the University of California, San Francisco, he shifted his focus to the major human fungal pathogen Candida albicans where he identified and characterized several key regulators of C. albicans filamentous growth and virulence.
+At the University of Texas Health Science Center San Antonio, the Kadosh laboratory has made a number of important contributions towards the understanding of how specific transcriptional and translational mechanisms control morphology, virulence, biofilm formation as well as the response to host stresses in C. albicans as well as other pathogenic Candida species.

 They have shown that all three C. albicans morphologies are determined by a common dosage-dependent transcriptional mechanism and, using genomic and bioinformatic analysis, identified transcriptional profiles and global gene expression patterns specifically associated with C. albicans pseudohyphal and hyphal morphologies.

-The Kadosh laboratory has established several highly productive collaborations with members of the large and internationally recognized San Antonio Center for Medical Mycology (http://www.sacmm.org/).
+The Kadosh lab has also established several highly productive collaborations with members of the large and internationally recognized San Antonio Center for Medical Mycology (http://www.sacmm.org/).

 Education